Ballard C. Boyd is a two-time Emmy Award nominated producer & director, based in New York City.

 His work has been featured in The New York Times, Entertainment Weekly, Rolling Stone, Ad Age, Splitsider, SlashFilm, People Magazine, and The Huffington Post.

-Ballard C. Boyd lives in Sunnyside, Queens, NY and plays the ukulele.
+Ballard C. Boyd lives in Sunnyside, Queens, NY with his wife & daughter, and plays the ukulele.

 Entertainment Weekly – “Jeff Goldblum Does Your Taxes (kind of) in Stephen Colbert Sketch”